isaacnmm/pestpolicy-hugo2XX/content/posts/how-smart-are-bearded-dragons/index.md

 Allow the Bearded Dragon to move about in an enclosed cage for some hours.
 This can be done effectively by setting up little food in bowls at various points to attract its movement.
 Keep watch from a distance to see if it has any signs of stress (showing an aggressive posture).
 5. Once you realize that your Bearded Dragon is now free with you, pick it with your hand and softly rub its back softly to kill its tension or fear.

 Do not lift the Bearded Dragon from behind this may make it get angered or generate fear.
 Never raise it up by the tail it may startle.
 The tail of the Bearded Dragon does not grow back once cut.
 Slowly and calmly pick your Bearded Dragon from the front and support its trunk gently.
 In case it reacts restrictively, taps its back softly as you tend to put it on the ground.
-6. Further, calm your Bearded Dragon until it's stress
+6. Further, calm your Bearded Dragon until it's stress-free.
-- free.

 This will be shown by indicators such as warm relaxations and lack of aggressiveness.
-Once you are able to handle your Bearded Dragon with your hands freely without it reacting, then it will be easier for you to train it other skill as indicated above through the use of Conditioned reflex action.
-- Every time you handle your bearded dragon, try to get in the habit of washing your hands; you dont want to pass salmonella on to your pet.
+Once you are able to handle your Bearded Dragon with your hands freely without it reacting, then it will be easier for you to train it other skill as indicated above through the use of Conditioned reflex action. - Every time you handle your bearded dragon, try to get in the habit of washing your hands; you dont want to pass salmonella on to your pet.

-- Bearded dragons have an exceedingly high tolerance for pain, so never attempt to restrain them by grabbing their tail.
-- To reassure them, stroke their backs.
+- Bearded dragons have an exceedingly high tolerance for pain, so never attempt to restrain them by grabbing their tail. - To reassure them, stroke their backs.

 ##  Can you Potty Train the Bearded Dragon?

-Bearded Dragon report that they've effectively potty
-- trained some of these pets.
+Bearded Dragon report that they've effectively potty-trained some of these pets.

 Some bearded dragons don't quickly learn to use the litter.
-However, most will get into the habit of going in one spot on their own within a week or two.
-- The reptiles hate the smell and sight of their poop, and thus they learn to avoid it by choosing a single pooping litterboxspot that's far.
-- Also, the bearded dragons have a tendency to go out of the cage to poop.
+However, most will get into the habit of going in one spot on their own within a week or two. - The reptiles hate the smell and sight of their poop, and thus they learn to avoid it by choosing a single pooping litterboxspot that's far. - Also, the bearded dragons have a tendency to go out of the cage to poop.

 ##  Are Bearded Dragons Friendly?